What Are Credit Card Points? A Guide in Australia

 What are credit card points?

-Credit card points are different from cashback programs — instead of receiving money back directly, you earn a reward “currency” that may be redeemed in different ways.
+Credit card points are different from cashback programs.
+Instead of receiving money back directly, cardholders accumulate points that may later be redeemed for rewards through the provider’s program.

 - Qantas Frequent Flyer